a13r1/leetcode/README.md

 # leetcode
-An archive for my solutions to leetcode.com problems
+This is just an archive for my solutions to [leetcode](https://leetcode.com/a13r1/) problems.